 Focus on Rest

 Nothing kills morale in a retail store more than poor communication.
 Especially with the new generations working now, they require constant information and communication.
 Consider this, they live a world full of information at their fingertips.
-How sad is it if an employee knows more about the Russian tampering with the US election than they do about what's happening in their own store.
-Often times, storeowners are hesitant to share data about the store performance.
+How sad is it if an employee knows more about the biggest headlines in politics than they do about what's happening in their own store?
+Often times, store owners are hesitant to share data about the store performance.
 This is a mistake.
 Employees need to know how the store is performing.
 You don't have to share exact numbers, you can talk in percentages, but they deserve to know.

 Celebrate your employees.
-Celebrate their life (birthdays or anniversaries) and their work (performance).
+Celebrate their life (birthdays or anniversaries) and their work performance.
 Your store should have a strong culture of celebration.
 In the old days, this was called recognition, but with today's employee, it's celebration.
-Celebration is the best form of recognition and it builds a "family" culture which all retailers crave in their store.
-What gets reward gets repeated, this is an old adage we all know.
+Celebration is the best form of recognition and it builds a "family" culture that all retailers crave in their store.
+What gets rewarded gets repeated, this is an old adage we all know.
 But what gets celebrated gets repeated by others.
-And that is a more powerful form of stimulation in the employee to boost his or her morale.
+And that is a more powerful form of stimulation in the employee to boost their morale.